-The De Luci Pike is a 7.5m mosaic sculpture located in the centre of the roundabout at the end of Bronze Age Way.
-The artwork was inspired by the former Erith Urban District Council's coat of arms that incorporated three pikes, the symbol of the powerful De Luci family (local landowners in medieval Erith).
-The Fish is intended to be a vibrant local landmark that marks one of the key gateways into Erith.
+The De Luci Pike is a 7.5m mosaic sculpture located in the centre of the Queen's Road roundabout.
+The artwork was inspired by the former Erith Urban District Council's coat of arms that incorporated three pikes, the symbol of the De Luci family who were landowners in medieval Erith.
+It is intended to be a vibrant local landmark that marks one of the key gateways into Erith.

 Earth Core Columns - Gary Drostle and Onya McCausland

 The designs featured on the Earth Core Columns include words and artwork created by children and young people, snapshots of their personal history as Erith residents and drawings of fossils and finds.
 The columns were inspired by the archaeology and geology of Erith, and in particular the finds discovered during the construction of Bronze Age Way.

 Atrium Court Water Sculpture - Sokari Douglas Camp CBE